$\ell^1$-Analysis Minimization and Generalized (Co-)Sparsity: When Does Recovery Succeed?: Introduction

 where the matrix $\aop \coloneqq [\avec_1 \dots \avec_N]^\T \in \R^{N\times n}$ is called the \emph{analysis operator}.
 If $\aop$ is able to reflect the underlying structure of $\grtr$, one might expect that these \emph{analysis coefficients} are dominated by only a few large entries.
 This hypothesis of transform sparsity motivates the following generalization of \eqref{eq:intro:bp} that is typically referred to as the \emph{analysis basis pursuit} (or \emph{$\l{1}$-analysis minimization}):

-[2]{(\hyperref[eq:intro:anabp]{$\text{BP}_{#1}^{#2}$})} In fact, the adapted strategy of \eqref{eq:intro:anabp} has turned out to work surprisingly well for numerous problems settings, such as in \emph{total variation minimization}~\cite{rudin1992,chambolle2004} or for \emph{multiscale transforms} in classical signal and image processing tasks~\cite{cai2010,plonka2011,lustig2008,denitiu2014}.
-Apart from that, it has become also relevant to regularizing physics-driven inverse problems~\cite{kitic2016,nam2012} and operator learning approaches based on test data sets \cite{hawe2013,ravishankar2013,ravishankar2011}.
-But despite this empirical success, many theoretical properties of the analysis basis pursuit remain unexplored and ``its rigorous understanding is still in its infancy.'' \cite[p.~174]{kabanava2015}
+[2]{(\hyperref[eq:intro:anabp]{$\text{BP}_{#1}^{#2}$})} In fact, the adapted strategy of \eqref{eq:intro:anabp} has turned out to work surprisingly well for numerous problem settings, such as in total variation minimization~\cite{rudin1992,chambolle2004} or for multiscale transforms in classical signal and image processing tasks~\cite{cai2010,plonka2011,lustig2008,vander2013shearlet}.
+Apart from that, it has become also relevant to regularizing physics-driven inverse problems~\cite{kitic2016,nam2012} and operator learning approaches based on test data sets \cite{rubinstein2013ksvd,hawe2013,chen2014learning,bian2016learning}.
+More recently, the cosparse model has been connected to topics in deep neural networks as well, e.g., in the context of multi-layer sparse coding \cite{aberdam2019holistic}.
+But despite these successful applications, many theoretical properties of the analysis basis pursuit remain unexplored and ``its rigorous understanding is still in its infancy'' \cite[p.~174]{kabanava2015}.